google/fuzzbench/docs/developing-fuzzbench/adding_a_new_benchmark.md

 The script should create the benchmark directory in `benchmarks/$PROJECT_$FUZZ_TARGET` (unless you specify the name manually) with all the files needed to build the benchmark.
+You must then remove unecessary files such as fuzz targets which are not used for the benchmark.
+Further, the `build.sh` file must be modified accordingly so as to only build the required fuzz target.

 Add the files in the directory to git (and then commit them):